danja/cat-toy/README.md

 ## Software

 As well as the appropriate libraries needed for the board you use, the only other dependency is the [Servo library](https://www.arduino.cc/reference/en/libraries/servo/).
-All the code for the Cat Annoyer is in ```main.cpp```.
+All the code for the Cat Annoyer is in [main.cpp](https://github.com/danja/cat-toy/blob/main/cat-toy/src/main.cpp).

 I used PlatformIO on VSCode on Ubuntu for writing the code and uploading to the Arduino, but the same code should work just fine copy & pasted into an empty Arduino IDE project.
 The Servo library is maintained by the Arduino folks, can be installed through the library manager of the IDE you use.
 *While the Arduino IDE is fine for little projects like this, if you are planning anything more ambitious I'd strongly recommend using PlatformIO, it makes multi-file projects much more manageable.*